Florida Oceanographic Society’s Coastal Center: MUCH More than an Aquarium

 Each day at 10:30 and 1:30, a limited number of tickets are distributed that enable you to feed the young sting rays.
 You are given a long, fresh piece of dead fish to hold between your fingers while placing your hand flat on the bottom of the shallow aquarium.
 Within moments, a small sting ray glides right up, mouth-side down, and nibbles it from your fingers like a cow.
 More magic.

-When you get hot, you can return to the Ocean Ecocenter and head upstairs to The Ocean Deck - a vast platform, really - where the aerial view of the lagoon you walked past when entering only adds to the biological magic you’d witnessed while walking alongside it.
+When you get hot, you can return to the Ocean Ecocenter and head upstairs to The Ocean Deck - a vast platform, really - where the aerial view of the lagoon only adds to the biological magic you’d witnessed while walking alongside it.

 As if this weren’t enough for the day, the Florida Oceanographic Society’s Coastal Center also has Nature trails encompassing over 50 acres of barrier island ecosystem.
 You can peruse these alone or accompanied by an educated volunteer who knows the nooks and crannies of the mangroves and hammocks you will encounter as you make your way down to the Indian River Lagoon.